commercetools/ui-kit/.changeset/slimy-kangaroos-hammer.md

 '@commercetools-uikit/data-table-manager': minor
 ---

-feat(data-table-settings): added new dropDownMenu to dataTableManager
+replace the dataTableManager SelectInput with the new dropDownMenu component